 |Semester 2 Credit Value:||10|

-An introduction to the classic personality theories e.g. the behavioural trait approach, Eysenck’s physiological theory of personality, the behavioural genetic theory, the Psychodynamic approach and the Humanistic personality theory.
+Classic personality theories will be covered e.g. the behavioural genetic theory, the Psychodynamic approach and the Humanistic personality theory.

-How the situation may affect our personality e.g. theories of Mishel and Bandura
+Students will learn how the situation may affect personality e.g. theories of Mishel and Bandura.

-Types of psychological disorder, e.g. anxiety, personality disorders, depression, psychosis.
+The abnormal psychology topic will cover the main types of disorder, e.g. anxiety, personality disorders, depression, psychosis.

 |Scheduled Learning And Teaching Activities||Lecture||24||1:00||24:00||12 lectures are interactive.
 The animal observation takes each student 10 minutes.|

 |Guided Independent Study||Directed research and reading||2||10:00||20:00||Journal articles|